ZigzagAwaka/LegendWeathers/zigzag.legendweathers/README.md

 # Legend Weathers

 ### This mod aims to add multiple special weather effects to the game.
-Still in development, there is currently **2 weathers** that are completely playable and more are planned in future releases.
+Still in development, there is currently <strong style="color:#008cff;">2 weathers</strong> that are completely playable and more are planned in future releases.

+> ### Current weathers: <strong style="color:#dd00ff;">Majora Moon</strong> and <strong style="color:#ff0051;">Blood Moon</strong>

 Weathers in this mod are designed to be rare and impactful.
 They **are NOT like vanilla weathers**, and are meant to be seen very rarely due to their *extreme* effects.
-You can customize the spawn chance in the WeatherRegistery config but by default it is pretty low.
+You can customize the spawn chance in the [WeatherRegistry](https://thunderstore.io/c/lethal-company/p/mrov/WeatherRegistry/) config but by default it is pretty low.

 Compatible with **v73** of Lethal Company.